rfockema/span-coding-test/README.md

 I used python3 for the coding test

-The ./app/league_table.py file contains the application that accepts the stdin
+The ./app/league_table.py file contains the application that accepts the stdin.

-The ./tests/test_app.py file contains the automated tests for the application
+The ./tests/test_app.py file contains the automated tests for the application.

 To run the tests, pytest must be installed (pip install -U pytest).